 POLICY

 Covered Entity shall comply with the Privacy Rule governing the provision of a Notice of Privacy Practices to Individuals seeking Covered Entity services and to health plan beneficiaries and new enrollees.
 As set forth in this Policy, Individuals have the right to adequate notice by Covered Entity of the uses and disclosures of their PHI permitted or required by Covered Entity, and of their rights and Covered Entity duties under HIPAA with respect to PHI.
-Further, Covered Entity shall make a good faith effort to obtain a written acknowledgement from each Individual seeking treatment or
+Further, Covered Entity shall make a good faith effort to obtain a written acknowledgement from each Individual seeking treatment or other health care services.

 PURPOSE